stanford-scs/uudev/uudev.1.md

 variable or define shell functions that apply to all subsequent rules, or conceivably to filter out certain events by conditionally calling exit before later stanzas can execute.
-For example, if you want to see all the commands being executed, you cal place this at the top of your file:
+For example, if you want to see all the commands being executed, you can place this at the top of your file:

     *!?